 The right thermostat settings can keep your home comfortable, maintain safe humidity levels and lower your energy bills.
 However, finding the most effective thermostat setting is often easier said than done.
 It gets especially tricky when you are living in a multi-story home.
-Bardi Heating, Cooling, & Plumbing in Atlanta, GA, knows how important theses settings are.
+Bardi Heating, Cooling & Plumbing in Atlanta, GA, knows how important these settings are.
 Here are some things to know when trying to find the right thermostat settings.

 Understanding How Multi-Story Designs Affect Your Home’s Temperature

 When deciding on how to set your thermostats, you need to remember one simple principle.
 Heat always rises.
 This ends up greatly affecting the way your air conditioning system works.

 Many people assume that they should just set each thermostat to their preferred temperature for the floor and leave it alone.
 However, this ignores the fact that air travels between the stories of your home.
 Hot air is always trying to go to the upper story while cold air is trying to sink to the lower stories.
 If you set all thermostats to the same temperature, your upper story air conditioner will work overtime in the summer while all your cold air will fall to the lower levels.
 Likewise, your lower-story heater will have to work too hard in the winter while the hot air instantly heads upstairs.

 The fact that height affects temperatures so much can lead to all sorts of problems.
 If your thermostats are set incorrectly, you’re upstairs may often be blazing hot while your downstairs is freezing cold.
 Both your heater and your air conditioner may end up running almost constantly.
 HVAC systems are designed to have breaks in their running time every now and then, so nonstop running can result in excessive wear and tear on your system.
 You can also end up wasting energy and paying too much for your energy bills.
 Fortunately, all these issues can be fixed with a few simple thermostat setting tricks.